dbayardAWS/lakeform_labs/Part1.md

 ```

-To read more about creating Lake Formation query users and what the above policies does, go [here](https://docs.aws.amazon.com/lake-formation/latest/dg/tut-create-lf-user.html)
+To read more about creating Lake Formation query users and what the above policy does, go [here](https://docs.aws.amazon.com/lake-formation/latest/dg/tut-create-lf-user.html)

 ![screen](images/iam11.png)